Best Practices for Ensuring Strong Business Continuity

 4. Raise Employee Security Awareness

 Even the best-in-class business continuity solutions will fall short if business users fail to follow the basic IT security best practices.
-Phishing and social engineering scams, targeted at remote workers, are on a steady rise with admitting that the volume of cyber threats has increased since the transition to remote operations.
+Phishing and social engineering scams, targeted at remote workers, are on a steady rise with 36% of CIOs admitting that the volume of cyber threats has increased since the transition to remote operations.

 Disaster recovery and business continuity plans can help deal with the aftermath of an attack or data breach.
 However, they’ll eventually fall short if your teams do not understand: